 Thank you for joining (or considering to join) a wonderful group of restaurants who are participating with Chefs @ Downtown Welcome Table.
-As of now we have more than 34 restaurants – we started with 6!
+As of now we have more than 50 restaurants including 7 food trucks – we started with 6 in 2013!

 Below is a set of answers to frequently asked questions about the details of participating.
 Don’t hesitate to contact me with additional questions or concerns: email@example.com

 Founder, Chefs @ Downtown Welcome Table

 What is Chefs @ Downtown Welcome Table?